rashadism/openchoreo/docs/contributors/development-process.md

 * Belongs to your Area label
 * Belongs to New Feature, Impprovement, Bug issue types
-* Not in ‘Choreo Development’ project board
-* Not in ‘Choreo Ice Box’ project board
+* Not in ‘OpenChoreo Release Management’ project board

 Then for each issue type follow below sections